-Select Data > Sources, then select TCP JSON from the Data Sources page's tiles or left menu.
-Click Add New to open the New TCP JSON source pane, which provides the following fields.
+Select Data > Sources, then select TCP JSON from the Data Source page's tiles or left menu.
+Click Add New to open the New TCP JSON source page provides the following fields.

 Input ID: Enter a unique name to identify this TCP JSON Source definition.